miob-miob/treeGarden/docs/pages/index.md

 > be more performant) and also fact that for training of single tree your data set must fit in operation
 > memory.  - This can be solved by using multiple trees and using some voting function...
 >
-> Also remember, in case you are building some service on node.js, you **should not** perform
+> Also remember, in case you are building some service on the node.js, you **should not** perform
-> computationally intensive tasks on event loop ! see [worker threads](https://nodejs.org/api/worker_threads.html#worker-threads)
+> computationally intensive tasks on event loop !
+See [worker threads](https://nodejs.org/api/worker_threads.html#worker-threads),
-> There will be example of that later...
+> there will be example of that later...
 >
 > So in a nutshell it is possible to go **BIG**, question is if it is the best thing you can do...

 - ** Why there are not utils for reading data sets from files?**
 > It should not be hard task to prepare data set for yourself.
-[See more on data sets](./dataSetAndConfiguration.md#data-set)
+[See more on data sets.](importantBasics.md#data-set)

 [^1]: [ID3 algorithm](https://hunch.net/~coms-4771/quinlan.pdf)